gbif/hp-vectornet/home.md

 permalink: /
 ---
 ## About VectorNet
+Climate change and changing ecological conditions, as well as trade and travel, influence the spread of arthropod vectors, creating favourable conditions for vector-borne diseases in previously unaffected areas.
+Since the presence of competent vectors is a prerequisite for the transmission of strictly vector-borne diseases, knowledge about vector distribution is of primordial importance for disease prevention and control.

-VectorNet is a project of the European Centre for Disease Control (ECDC) and the European Food Safety Authority (EFSA) which aims to contribute to improving preparedness and response for vector-borne diseases, following a ‘One-Health’ approach.
-The VectorNet consortium brings together a network of medical entomologists and public health professionals, together with veterinary entomologists and veterinarians working the field of vector-borne disease in Europe and the countries surrounding the Mediterranean Basin.
-The project also provides ad-hoc scientific advice to support ECDC and EFSA with technical questions on vector surveillance and vector-borne disease in humans and animals.
+VectorNet is a project of the European Centre for Disease Prevention and Control (ECDC) and the European Food Safety Authority (EFSA) which aims to contribute to improving preparedness for and response to vector-borne diseases, following a ‘One-Health’ approach.

-VectorNet started in May 2014, and is now running its third iteration (2024–2029).
-VectorNet supports the collection of data on vectors and pathogens in vectors related to both animal and human health.
-The project is structured in 5 work packages, fostering Collaboration, Preparedness, Agility, Communication and Project coordination and management.
+VectorNet started in May 2014, and is now running its third iteration (2024–2028).
+VectorNet supports the collection of data on vectors related to both animal and human health.
+The project is structured in five work packages, fostering Collaboration, Preparedness, Agility, Communication and Project coordination and management.

 ![](/assets/images/vn1.png){:standalone .has-text-centered}

-Vectornet maintains a common database on the presence and distribution of vectors and pathogens in vectors across Europe and the Mediterranean basin.
-The project is operated by a consortium including the following VectorNet experts.
-The vectornet database is uploaded periodically on the GBIF Vectornet Data portal.
+VectorNet maintains a common database on the presence and distribution of vectors across Europe and the Mediterranean basin.
+This database is uploaded periodically on the GBIF VectorNet Data portal.

-The primary outputs of VectorNet have been, and continue to be, the Vector maps at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/)

-There are also many more reports and tools produced by the VectorNet, many of these organized on the VectorNet website at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/) but others published by EFSA in their journals.
-A list of VectorNet experts appear below:
+The primary outputs of VectorNet have been, and continue to be, the vector distribution maps at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/) and [www.efsa.europa.eu/en/topics/topic/vector-borne-diseases] (https://www.efsa.europa.eu/en/topics/topic/vector-borne-diseases).
+The project also provides ad-hoc scientific advice to support ECDC and EFSA with technical questions on entomological aspects of vector-borne diseases in humans and animals.
+There are also many reports and tools produced by the VectorNet, many of these organized on the VectorNet website at [www.ecdc.europa.eu/en/disease-vectors](https://www.ecdc.europa.eu/en/disease-vectors/](https://www.ecdc.europa.eu/en/about-us/partnerships-and-networks/disease-and-laboratory-networks/vector-net) but others published by EFSA in their journals.
+The project is operated by a consortium of the following experts:
 ## VectorNet experts

 | Expertise         | Lead                   | Deputy                 |